TCP/IP

 bytes, and checks if the first six bytes match her

-checks whether thedestination ip address
+The ip protocol checks whether thedestination ip address is

 is correct, and (luckily) that is correct again.

-in the packet tells this computer that it is one
+Further metadata in the packet tells this computer that it is one

-is tcp packet
+is tcp packet with destinationhttp serverhttp.

-then searches for the requested web page,
+The http server (or web server) then searches for the requested web page,

 and sends this webpage in response to our question.